Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---

 - 🗃️ Compatible with [S.E.
 Launcher](https://github.com/StarCpt/SpaceEngineersLauncher).
-- 🗃️ Compatible with [Pulsar](https://github.com/SpaceGT/Pulsar) UNTIL [v2.3.1](https://github.com/SpaceGT/Pulsar/releases/tag/v2.3.1), ‼️‼️ NOT compatible with Pulsar from v2.4.0 ‼️‼️
+- 🗃️ Compatible with [Pulsar](https://github.com/SpaceGT/Pulsar) UNTIL [v2.3.1](https://github.com/SpaceGT/Pulsar/releases/tag/v2.3.1), ‼️‼️ NOT compatible with Pulsar from v2.4.0 ‼️‼️ [Issue here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/issues/72)
 - 🔄 Game hotfixes proof! if it stops working, just run the tool again.
 - 🔕 Update only needed when a new DLC is released: just download, overwrite and launch the tool.